A Nodewise Regression Approach to Estimating Large Portfolios: Empirical application

-For transaction cost based Sharpe ratio, let $c$ be the proportional transaction cost.
-This is chosen to be 50 basis points in \cite{demiguel09b}.
-Excess portfolio return at time $ t $ with transaction cost is (see \cite{ban16}),
+When transaction costs are present, the definition of the metrics is modified.
+Let $c$ be the transaction cost, which we set to 50 basis points throughout following \cite{demiguel09b}.
+From \cite{ban16, li15}, the excess portfolio return at time $ t $ with transaction cost is